 - Intuitive Eating by Evelyn Tribole and Elyse Resch.

 So, what has changed for me.
 OH MY GOD.
 I am free.
 At last.
 I do not wish my previous shit on anyone.
 That was a horrible way to live.
 I have gotten rid of my scale so I don’t know how much, but I have gained weight.
 But, seriously, who cares?
 WHO THE HELL CARES if I have a bigger dress size?
-I know one thing for sure, Dean is enjoying my bigger boobs.
+I know one thing for sure, my hubby is enjoying my bigger boobs.
 A win win.

 Is it difficult to do a 180 degree turn at this stage in my life?
 Well, you know that saying: fake it until you make it?
 That’s me.
 I’m pretending to be one of those people who eats whatever they want.
 We have all known at least one friend like that, right?
 That’s me.
 It’s working and it’s exciting to be able to just EAT WHATEVER I WANT and NOT OBSESS ABOUT IT.
 God.
 It’s so much better this way.
 I welcome you to join me.
-Let’s go out for dessert!

-When I’m having a bad day, I check in with a couple of closed facebook groups which I belong to and are full of people going through exactly what I am going through.
+When I’m having a bad day, I check in with a couple of closed facebook groups which are full of people going through exactly what I am going through.
 I was having a really bad day a few weeks ago — scared about my changing body and hoping I was on the right path.
 I posted to the Food Psych podcast facebook group and within a few minutes I had answers to my gnawing worries.
 One person encouraged me to simply lessen my mirror time.
 Imagine.
 I don’t have to check myself out so much and that will make me feel better.
 It works.
 Another person responded that I may want to go buy some larger clothes because wearing tight clothes can be distressing at this stage.
 Off to the thrift shop I went and found some beautiful jeans that fit so well at thrift prices.
 Their responses really helped me and I was touched.

 I would love to help even one person to get out of the restriction / over-exercising hell.
 If I could save one person from wasting themselves in the diet-culture crap, that would have all been worth it.